Buckinghamshire (UK Parliament constituency): Boundaries and boundary changes

 This county constituency consisted of the historic county of Buckinghamshire, in south-eastern England to the north-west of the modern Greater London region.
 Its southern boundary was the River Thames.
 See History of Buckinghamshire for maps of the historic county and details about it.

 The county returned two knights of the shire until 1832 and three 1832–1885.
 The place of election for the county was at the county town of Aylesbury.
 Aylesbury replaced Buckingham as the county town in 1529.

 The county, up to 1885, also contained the borough constituencies of Amersham (originally enfranchised with 2 seats from 1300, revived 1625, disenfranchised 1832), Aylesbury (originally enfranchised with 2 seats from 1302, revived 1554), Buckingham (2 seats from 1529, 1 seat from 1868), Chipping Wycombe (2 seats from 1300, 1 seat from 1868), Great Marlow (2 seats 1625–1868, 1 seat from 1868) and Wendover (2 seats 1625–1832, disenfranchised 1832).

 In 1885 the county was split into three single-member county divisions.
 These were Aylesbury, Buckingham and Wycombe.

 Aylesbury, Buckingham, Chipping Wycombe and Great Marlow were disenfranchised as borough constituencies.
 There were no remaining Parliamentary boroughs in the county from 1885.

 Members of Parliament

-Preliminary note: The English civil year started on 25 March until 1752 (Scotland having changed to 1 January in 1600).
-The year used in the lists of Parliaments in this article have been converted to the new style where necessary.
-Old style dates would be a year earlier than the new style for days between 1 January and 24 March.
-No attempt has been made to compensate for the eleven days which did not occur in September 1752 in both England and Scotland as well as other British controlled territories (when the day after 2 September was 14 September), so as to bring the British Empire fully in line with the Gregorian calendar.

 Constituency created (1265): See Simon de Montfort's Parliament for further details.
 Knights of the shire are known to have been summoned to most Parliaments from 1290 (19th Parliament of King Edward I of England) and to every one from 1320 (19th Parliament of King Edward II of England).